-Another strategy, particularly if your system is difficult to access physically, is to protect it with an Uninterruptable Power Source (UPS) and a phone-line surge protector.
+Another strategy, if your system is difficult to access physically, is to protect it with an Uninterruptable Power Source (UPS) and a phone-line surge protector.

-In case recovery becomes necessary, your system should be shut down as gracefully as possible.
-Disconnect and reconnect modem power, and power on the system to allow complete reinitialization of your system.
+In case recovery becomes necessary, shut down your system using established procedures.
+Disconnect the power cable and press the power button to drain capacitance while power is disconnected.
+Disconnect and reconnect modem power, and then reconnect system power to completely reinitialize your system.